Gh0stWalk3r/dotnetdevsaustria.github.io/content/post/Main.en.md

 weight: 1
 ---

-The DotNetDevs.at are a association, which activities are not about gaining profit, it's purpose is to spread of knowledge and experience about usage of .NET technologies.
+The DotNetDevs.at is an association, which activities are not about gaining profit, it's purpose is to spread knowledge and experience about the usage of .NET technologies.

 Our goals are:

 - make it easier for new participants to find existing communities
 - offer existing members more choice
 - promote the exchange between the different communities

+We are thanking our sponsors:

+{{< figure src="/images/sponsors/tietoevry.jpg" width="300px" link="https://www.tieto.at" target="_blank">}}